This article explains the true meaning behind dreams - with scientific dream interpretation.

 1. Improve your Dream Recall - so that in time you can remember up to five dreams every night (one for each REM sleep cycle).
 A powerful technique for remembering dreams is to set your alarm clock to wake you after each REM cycle has finished: first after 3 hours, then every 90 minutes thereafter.
 This can be disruptive to your sleep, but it is worth trying one night - you will be bowled over by the number of dreams you can recall!

-3. Increase Dream Meaning - writing and talking about your dreams places greater importance on them in your subconscious mind.
-The power of the subconscious is truly amazing, and if you give it a task (to remember more dreams) it will comply.
+3. Increase Dream Meaning - writing and talking about your dreams places greater importance on them in your unconscious mind.
+The power of the unconscious is truly amazing, and if you give it a task (to remember more dreams) it will comply.
 Suddenly you will be able to boost your dream recall and have greater opportunities to translate the meaning behind dreams.
-You may also realize that your dreams become more meaningful for as you open up a new communication channel with the subconscious mind.
+You may also realize that your dreams become more meaningful for as you open up a new communication channel with the unconscious mind.

 The essence of dream interpretation is not to take things literally.
 Dreaming about death does not mean you are going to die.
 Instead it may represent the end of an era or part of your life.

-Dream analysis is symbolic - because that's how the subconscious mind works.
+Dream analysis is symbolic - because that's how the unconscious mind works.

 Neural pathways become more complex over the years.
 They apply to every kind of experience in life.
-Your subconscious mind uses these associations in dreams.
+Your unconscious mind uses these associations in dreams.

 Cloud Nine: A Dreamer's Dictionary is a most comprehensive dream dictionary for beginners.
 It provides thousands of dream symbols and definitions from which you can base your personal dream translations.